 - 1) Be a U.S. Citizen (either U.S. born or naturalized), U.S. National, or Lawful Permanent Resident, and provide acceptable documentation of their status.
 Acceptable documents include a U.S. Birth Certificate, an unexpired U.S. Passport ID page or U.S. Passport Card, a Certificate of Citizenship, a Naturalization Certificate, a state Enhanced Driver's License, or a Permanent Resident Card (Green Card).
-Note that a state Driver's License, Nursing License, Social Security Card, or valid state ID are not acceptable proof of citizenship or permanent residency; - 2) Have earned a baccalaureate or associate degree in nursing (or equivalent degree), a diploma in nursing, or graduate or doctorate degree in nursing in addition to the following specific requirements: - a.
-Psych NPs must have a master's degree or higher degree in nursing from a program accredited by the National League for Nursing Accrediting Commission or the Commission on Collegiate Nursing Education with a specialization in psychiatric-mental health; - b.
+Note that a state Driver's License, Nursing License, Social Security Card, or valid state ID are not acceptable proof of U.S. citizenship or permanent residency; - 2) Have earned a baccalaureate or associate degree in nursing (or equivalent degree), a diploma in nursing, or graduate or doctorate degree in nursing in addition to the following specific requirements: - a.
+Psych NPs must have a master's degree or higher degree in nursing from a program accredited by the National League for Nursing Accrediting Commission or the Commission on Collegiate Nursing Education with a specialization in psychiatric-mental health and have obtained a certification from the American Nurses Credentialing Center (ANCC) to practice as an APRN in a behavioral or mental health capacity. - b.
 Women's Heath NPs must have a master's degree or higher degree in nursing from a program accredited by the National League for Nursing Accrediting Commission or the Commission on Collegiate Nursing Education with a specialization in Women's Health; and obtain Women's Health Care Nurse Practitioner certification from the National Certification Corporation (NCC). - c.
-RNs who are certified OB/GYN must have earned a baccalaureate or associate degree in nursing (or equivalent degree), have obtained RN licensure, and have obtained certification from the National Certification Corporation, American Association of Critical Care Nurses, Hospice and Palliative Credentialing Center and/or American Nurse Credentialing Center in OB/GYN related specialties. - 3) Have employment as a scheduled full-time RN or APRN working at least 32 hours per week at a public or private nonprofit CSF or be employed as a full-time nurse faculty member at a public or private nonprofit, eligible school of nursing.
-Hours worked in a PRN, per diem or on-call status do not qualify as part of the 32 hours per week; - 4) Have outstanding qualifying educational loans (defined below) incurred while seeking a diploma or degree in nursing; - 5) Have completed a nursing degree program for which the loan balance applies;
+RNs who are certified in OB/GYN must have earned a baccalaureate or associate degree in nursing (or equivalent degree), have obtained RN licensure, and have obtained certification from the National Certification Corporation and American Nurse Credentialing Center in OB/GYN related specialties.

-- Have a current, full, permanent, unencumbered, unrestricted license to practice as an RN, or an APRN if applicable, in the state in which they intend to practice, or be authorized to practice in that state pursuant to the Enhanced Nursing Licensure Compact (eNLC). - 7) Psych NPs must be licensed or have obtained a certificate or registration to practice as an APRN in a behavioral mental health CSF. - 8) Applicants who intend to practice as federal employees, or employees of a tribal health program in a state in which the tribal health program provides services described in its contract/compact under the Indian Self-Determination and Education Assistance Act (ISDEAA), 25 U.S.C.
-450 et seq. (e.g., Indian Health Service (IHS) health center), need only be licensed as a RN, or an APRN if applicable, in any state. - 9) For Puerto Rico applicants only: National Council Licensure Examination (NCLEX) Exception - Nurses practicing in Puerto Rico must be licensed to practice in the territory of Puerto Rico and must upload a copy of their current unrestricted nursing license and certificate with the application.
-Passage of the NCLEX is optional for participants servicing in Puerto Rico.
+- 3) Have employment as a scheduled full-time2 RN or APRN working at least 32 hours per week at a public or private CSF or be employed as a full-time nurse faculty member at a public or private eligible school of nursing.
+Hours worked in a PRN, per diem or on-call status do not qualify as part of the 32 hours per week; - 4) Have outstanding qualifying educational loans (defined below) incurred while seeking a diploma or degree in nursing; - 5) Have completed a nursing degree program for which the loan balance applies; - 6) Have a current, full, permanent, unencumbered, unrestricted license to practice as an RN, or an APRN if applicable, in the state in which they intend to practice, or be authorized to practice in that state pursuant to the Enhanced Nursing Licensure Compact (eNLC). - 7) Applicants who intend to practice as federal employees, or employees of a tribal health program in a state in which the tribal health program provides services described in its contract/compact under the Indian Self-Determination and Education Assistance Act (ISDEAA), 25 U.S.C.
+450 et seq. (e.g., Indian Health Service (IHS) health center), need only have a current, full, permanent, unencumbered, unrestricted license to practice as an RN, or an APRN, in a state.

+For Puerto Rico applicants only: National Council Licensure Examination (NCLEX-RN) Exception - Nurses practicing in Puerto Rico must be have a current, full, permanent, unencumbered, unrestricted license to practice as an RN, or an APRN in the territory of Puerto Rico and must upload a copy of their current unrestricted nursing license and certificate with the application.
+Applicants from Puerto Rico do not need to pass the NCLEX RN exam.